Workshops

 • Deep listening and sharing circles.

-• Contemplative and embodiment practices.
+• Contemplative, movement, and embodiment practices.

 On this beautiful and sacred land, we will co-create a safe space to renew.
 Immersed in the beauty of nature, we will rediscover the childlike joy of curiosity and play, allowing the land to teach us about reciprocity and resilience.
 In a community of fellow caregivers, we will share stories, engage in experiential practices, and cultivate a deeper sense of connection — to ourselves and our inner world, to the experience of the children we care for, and to the precious earth that sustains us.